andens/vue-dnd-list/README.md

 The `activationDistance` property specifies a distance that must be dragged before sorting is activated.
 If `activationDelay` is also specified, `activationDelay` takes precedence.

+The `helperZ` property sets the z-index to use for the wrapper of the helper item.
+It's a bit of a hack to work around some transition issues where the use of transform creates a new stacking context for the helper item as it's being transitioned, making its z-index independent of the other items.
+Defaults to 0.

 The slot content is repeated for each element in `v-model` and scoped with the following data:

 * `listItem` - Element data of `v-model`.